lavanet/docs/docs/intro/specs/spec-guide.md

 🔖REFERENCE: [Parsing](/spec-reference#parsing)

 If a spec is imported, then this is most likely already handled for you and does not require definition.
-However, in case
+However, in case it is not, there is a need for

 ```json
 {